samuelgeurts/SpotNGlia/README.md

 ```
 obj = obj.SliceCombination
 ```
-A popup text appears with explaines the possibility to change the image to fish association or exclude images for the core algorithm:
+A popup text appears with explaines the possibility to change the image-to-fish association or exclude images for the core algorithm:

 Check slice combination in ImageInfo and StackInfo.
 Apply corrections in "imageinfo.CorNextStack".